 The PJ Project has one simple aim, to help keep kids warm in winter!

-Over 143,700 kids are living in poverty.
-This means 1 in 8 children go without the basics, including food, shelter and warmth.
+Over 156,600 kids are living in poverty in New Zealand.
+This means 1 in 8 children go without the basics, including food, shelter and warmth with officials warning this number will only climb.

-Being cold can have a detrimental effect on health, school attendance and overall wellbeing.
-The PJ Project is one small way we can collectively make a difference for thousands of tamariki in winter.
+Being cold can have a detrimental effect on health, school attendance and overall wellbeing, so The PJ Project is one way we can collectively make a difference for kids in need.

 Every year between May and July, our community works together to provide children with warm, winter pyjamas.